-Legend: Woman who advertises on Craigslist for a rich husband receives advice from a potential life partner.
+A woman who advertised on Craigslist for a rich husband received advice from a potential life partner about 'depreciating assets.'

 THIS APPEARED ON CRAIG’S LIST